 Speaking of names, do you already have a name for your chatbot?
 This gives your bot an identity, making it more personal.

-4. Taking chatbot to Live Chat
+4. Taking chatbot to live chat

 5. Learn and innovate

-A chatbot can always be improved.
+A chatbot can constantly be improved.
 Review and analyse conversations to learn from them.
 Where does a customer get stuck?
 Is the bot giving the right answer in all cases?
 With the right insights, you can improve your conversations.
 Implement good reporting options.
 AI technologies present opportunities for improvement based on customer input.

 Dare to innovate.
 Think about the next step, to prepare for the future.
 How can customers reach you at the moment?
 Would a bot work via WhatsApp?
 Or perhaps as a voicebot, when customers call?
 Ask your customers for feedback.
-How would they like to interact with Conversational solutions?
+How would they like to interact with conversational AI solutions?
 You learn from feedback.

 Keep testing, keep learning.

-Offer personalised service
+Offer personalised service with a chatbot

 Automate in a safe and considered approach.
 Your chatbot can't do it alone.
 Human input and support are still needed to provide good service.
 By being transparent about what your customers can and cannot do with your bot, you avoid frustration.
 Continue to provide personalised, good service - whether via a bot or via your service team.

 Want to know more about intelligent chatbots that can genuinely help your customers?
-Contact us or read more about Conversational AI.
+Contact us or read more about conversational AI.